 Students desiring to participate in interscholastic athletic competition must obtain a physical annually.
-Proof of the physical examination will be kept on file in the Nurse's Office or in the Athletic Director's Office.
+Proof of the physical examination will be kept.
 No student will be permitted to practice or participate until proof of a physical examination is received.
+Health forms are available in the Nurse's Office, Counseling Center and Athletic Office.